tokay-lang/tokay/README.md

 ## Logo

+The Tokay programming language is named after the [Tokay gecko (Gekko gecko)](https://en.wikipedia.org/wiki/Tokay_gecko) from Asia, shouting out "token" in the night.

 The Tokay logo and icon was designed by [Timmytiefkuehl](https://github.com/timmytiefkuehl), many thanks to him!

 ## License

-Tokay is free software under the MIT license.
+Tokay and its documentation is free software under the MIT license.
 Please see the LICENSE file for more details.